Starbucks Copycat Banana Bread

 Recipe Tips

-- You can make your own buttermilk by adding 1/2 tablespoon white vinegar to 1/2 cup of whole milk and let it sit for 10 minutes, mix and then use accordingly.
+- You can make your own buttermilk by adding 1/2 tablespoon white vinegar to 1/2 cup of whole milk, letting it sit for 10 minutes, mixing, and then use accordingly.

 Yes, Cool completely.
 Tightly wrap the loaf in plastic wrap.
-Then wrap them in aluminum foil or place them in a large ziplock freezer bag.
-Freeze for up to 3-4 months—Thaw in the refrigerator or room temperature.
+Then wrap them in aluminum foil or a large ziplock freezer bag.
+Freeze for up to 3-4 months—Thaw in the refrigerator or at room temperature.

 Store in an airtight container on the counter for 2-3 days or in the refrigerator for 5-6 days.